joyent/triton-kbmapi/README.md

 ## Documentation

-Docs would be nice...
-There's a basic description of the current API in docs/.
-That is _all_ subject to change, and should not be considered final at this time.
+See docs/index.md for a detailed API description.
+Note the API is on an early stage and subject to changes.

 To update the guidelines, edit "docs/index.md" and run `make docs` to update "docs/index.html".
 Works on either SmartOS or Mac OS X.